pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

     Retrieve basketball player statistics for a specified statistical category (stat_name) for a given season and league.

     Parameters:
-    - stat_name (str): Specifies the statistical category for which data is requested.
+    - stat_name (str): Specifies the name of the statistic to pull (points scored, field goals made, etc.).
     - season (str): Specifies the season for which data is requested (default is '2023').
     - league (str): Specifies the league for which data is requested (default is 'ncaaw' for NCAA Women's Basketball).
     - count (str): Specifies the maximum number of data entries to retrieve (default is '500').